lamhq/tech-notes/pages/devops/aws/2-compute/3-serverless/2-aws-lambda/1-overview.md

 - **Permissions**: If your Lambda function needs to make an AWS API call, you'll need to attach a role.
 - **Networking**: Optionally define the VPC, subnet, and security groups your functions are a part of.
 If you don't specify networking configurations, your Lambda functions run in an AWS owned VPC with internet access in place.
 - **Resources**: Define the amount of available memory allocated to your function.
 CPU scales with memory.
-- **Trigger**: What's going to alert your Lambda function to start?
-Defining a trigger will kick Lambda off if that event occurs.
+- **Trigger**: Things can kick off Lambda functions.
+Common triggers: S3, Kinesis, and EventBridge

 ## Quotas (limitations)